Report a Sighting

 Description & Identification

 The nine-banded armadillo is very distinct and is not easily confused with any other animal that is found in Illinois.
-Armadillos are the size of a large cat, and though their body shape resembles that of an opossum.
+An adult armadillo is the size of a large cat, though the body shape resembles that of an opossum.
 They are most closely related to sloths and anteaters.
 Armadillos have a carapace of bony plates covered with leathery skin that may be mottled brown to yellowish-white in color.
 They have very little hair.

 The head is long and slender, with ears that are approximately 40 percent the length of the head.
 Armadillos have relatively short legs.
 There are four toes on the front feet and five toes on the hind feet, all with well-developed claws for digging.
 The tail is almost as long as the body.